-The Team Agility Coach course is a highly interactive, experiential journey that will help you develop the attitudes and learn the skills of an effective Team Agility Coach.
-You will learn and practise techniques and behaviours from the worlds of professional coaching, mentoring, and teaching skills in the context of fostering self-awareness, self-organisation and effectiveness in individuals and teams.
+The Systemic Agility Team Coach course is a highly interactive, experiential journey that will help you develop the attitudes and learn the skills of an effective Team Agility Coach.
+You will learn and practise techniques and behaviours from the worlds of professional coaching, mentoring, and teaching, all in the context of fostering self-awareness, self-organisation and effectiveness in individuals and teams.
 You will leave the course feeling empowered with skills, models, and styles of working with individuals and teams in their journeys of becoming more self-aware, self-organised and effective teams and team members.

 The Agile Coaching Context